Medicare prescription drug coverage is available through either stand-alone Medicare

 Area (usually a county, partial county, or ZIP Code region).
 You can view all of the Medicare Advantage plans in your area using our Medicare Advantage Plan Finder (or MA-Finder.com).

-Medicare Part D plans charge a monthly premium that ranges from around $10 to well over $100.
-Members will pay a cost-sharing rate for their medications (co-payment or co-insurance) until reaching a certain level (the Initial Coverage Limit), then enter the Donut Hole or Coverage Gap, receive the Donut Hole Discount, and members can ultimately spend their way into Catastrophic Coverage (if your 2019 monthly retail drug costs are over $318) when plan members will pay about 5% for their medications for the remainder of the year.
+Medicare Part D plans charge a monthly premium that ranges from around $12 to well over $100.
+Members will pay a cost-sharing rate for their medications (co-payment or co-insurance) until reaching a certain level (the Initial Coverage Limit or ICL), then enter the Donut Hole or Coverage Gap, receive the Donut Hole Discount, and members can ultimately spend their way into Catastrophic Coverage when plan members pay about 5% for their medications for the remainder of the year.
+In 2021, if your monthly retail drug costs are over $345 you will enter the Donut Hole and

 Advantage plans with drug coverage (MAPDs) can range in premiums from $0 to hundreds of dollars.
 Some Medicare Advantage plans not only have a $0 premium, but you actually get a portion of your

-Medicare Part B premium "rebated" or payed-back to you.
+Medicare Part B premium "rebated" or paid-back to you.

 Medicare Part D prescription drug coverage provided by a Medicare Advantage plan follows the same Medicare Part D drug plan phases as described above, but may offer lower plan limits: Members will pay a cost-sharing rate for their medications until